DSD-DBS/capella-collab-manager/README.md

 * When launching a Guacamole container, the local address (when testing on K3D) is wrong.
   Change the URL to point to port 8081.
+* Generic OAuth2 should work as well but some tuning might be needed.

 ## Running on a cluster